 As hoarding progresses and becomes more serious, a residence typically falls into disrepair.
 In addition, spaces within a residence no longer can be used for their intended purposes.
 Moreover, appliances and even beds become inaccessible due to the growth of a hoard. [

 Many hoarders due describe themselves as being thrifty.
-They may believe that they hoard because of a financial hardship they perceived existed at some point in their lives.
+They may believe that they hoard because of the financial hardship they perceived existed at some point in their lives.
 What research that has been unable to be undertaken on the phenomenon of hoarding does not support this hypothesis.
 There appears to be no real correlational to an actual past financial hardship and hoarding.
 Nonetheless, a stressor like a developing financial issue, and other challenging issues, can compel a person to hoard.
-In addition, there does appear to be a correlation between traumatic events or a serious personal loss in a person’s life brining on hoarding behavior.
+In addition, there does appear to be a correlation between traumatic events or a serious personal loss in a person’s life bringing on hoarding behavior.

 Hoarding is a treatable condition.
 Although treatable, chronic hoarding necessitates the assistance of professionals.
 These professionals include everyone from a mental health specialist to a professional in residential cleanup and organization.